VerifyTests/Verify.DiffPlex/readme.md

   Eighth line
 ```

-This output type gives the most information, but if your verified files are long, it can be difficult to read through and find the actual differences. `OutputType.Compact` will show only the changed lines, with one line of context before and after each changed section.
+This output type gives the most information, but if your verified files are long, it can be difficult to read through and find the actual differences. `OutputType.Compact` will show only the changed lines, with one line of context (with line number) before and after each changed section to help identify where the change is.
 The `Full` output above would look like this as `Compact`.

 ```
 1 First line
 - Second line
 + Second line changed
 3 Third line

 5 Fifth line
 - Sixth line
 + Sixth line changed
 7 Seventh line
 ```